Friend of Music Piano Studio Policies

 • A well-tuned acoustic piano in good condition, or an 88–key digital piano with weighted keys, must be available for daily practice.

-• The tuition stated above is a flat rate for each month.
+• The tuition stated above is an averaged flat rate, the same for each month.

 • Lesson rates do not fluctuate with the number of weeks in a month.

-• A $20 late fee is charged for payments made after the 2nd lesson.
+• A $20 late fee is charged for payments made after the 2nd lesson of the month.

 • If the teacher must cancel a lesson, the lesson will be rescheduled.